sharetribe/flex-docs/src/docs/operator-guides-listings/requiring-approval-for-new-listings/index.md

 to meet your marketplace standards, you'll need to get in touch with the seller to suggest improvements and ask them to edit the listing.

-There isn't an automatic email notification when you approve a listing.
-However, you could use something like Zapier to send a message when a listing changes from "pending approval" to "published".
+There are no automatic email notifications to you when a new listing is pending approval or to the seller when the listing is approved.
+One good way to setup notifications for this process is to use, for example, Zapier.
+You can use Zapier to connect your marketplace with an emailing tool that sends a message when a listing changes from "pending approval" to "published" to the seller.
 You can read more about Zapier from
 [this guide](https://www.sharetribe.com/docs/how-to/set-up-and-use-zapier/).

-(Non-technical version of the Zapier guide is coming up soon!)

 ## How to manage listing approval in Flex Console

 You can turn on the listing approval feature in your Flex Console.
 Go to "Build > General" and look down to find the right section (1).
 By default, listing approval is turned off.

 <extrainfo title="Step 1: Finding the listing approval toggle in the Console">